 When the matter is remanded, the Appeal Officer(s), in consultation with a Title IX Coordinator, will determine whether the matter should be remanded to the original Title IX Hearing Panel/Adjudication Panel or whether a new Title IX Hearing Panel/Adjudication Panel should review the matter.
 The Appeal Officer(s) may not change Title IX Hearing Panel's/Adjudication Panel's determination of whether the respondent was responsible or not responsible for a Policy violation.
-Only the Title IX Hearing Panel/Adjudication Panel Adjudication Panel may change the determination of the original Title IX Hearing Panel/Adjudication Panel of whether the respondent was responsible for a Policy violation.
+Only the Title IX Hearing Panel/Adjudication Panel reviewing the matter on remand from an appeal may change the determination of the original Title IX Hearing Panel/Adjudication Panel of whether the respondent was responsible or not responsible for a Policy violation.
 If the reasons for remand relate to the investigation or warrant additional investigation, the Appeal Officer(s), in consultation with a Title IX Coordinator, will determine whether the matter should be remanded to the previous investigator or whether a new investigator should be appointed.